2nd in Department

-The curriculum intent of the Science department actively supports the overall aims and vision for the whole school’s curriculum.The Mandeville School Science department believes that the root of scientific understanding needs to build upon students' natural curiosity about themselves and how their Universe works.
-We aspire to ensure our students become informed and responsible individuals who are able to make critical and well-informed decisions about the environment, society and the ever-changing role that Science has in their daily lives, with the intent that we instil a lifelong passion for Science.
+The curriculum intent of the Science Department actively supports the overall aims and vision for the whole school’s curriculum.
+We believe that the root of scientific understanding needs to build upon students' natural curiosity about themselves and how their universe works.
+We aspire to ensure our students become informed and responsible individuals who are able to make critical and well-informed decisions about the environment, society and the ever-changing role that science has in their daily lives, with the intent that we instil a lifelong passion for science.

 Throughout their time at The Mandeville School, students will acquire the knowledge, conceptual understanding and skills needed for them to make informed decisions regarding scientific contexts.
 To do this our students will develop their skills of scientific design and inquiry from the very first lesson within the department.
 They will do this by carrying out scientific investigations to push their understanding of key principals, evaluate scientific evidence to draw conclusions and gain an awareness of ever-changing theories so they can create balanced arguments.
 Students will then use these skills when using equipment, designing and implementing practical work and feel safe to always be able to ask questions to foster a curiosity about their surroundings.